ZhaoyuTina/Training-MNIST-Gan/README.md

 ![](generator_images.gif)

-And this if how the losses of the generator and the discrinators decreases across their training stage.
+And this graph shows how the losses of the generator and the discrinators decreases across their training stage.

 ![](loss.png)